Love is in the air

 At the heart of any Der Rosenkavalier is the silver rose – the ceremonial object that Octavian must present to Sophie on behalf of the libidinous Baron Ochs.
 A symbol of innocence, love and fairy tale magic, with its own shimmering orchestral theme, the rose carries great dramatic weight.
 But what’s most striking about the rose created for Erté’s 1980 production is its understated beauty.
 Meticulously and astonishingly detailed (right down to the sepals on the back of the flower) it’s an extraordinary piece of craftsmanship.

 Although it appears delicate and fragile on stage, the rose is actually strikingly heavy – a significant challenge for any singer working with it.
 No one knows who the craftsman was who made it, nor even what it is made from, though rumour has it that it is solid silver.
-In terms of style it represents a tremendous contrast both to the ornate and incredibly elaborate rose from Glyndebourne’s original 1959 Der Rosenkavalier, designed by Oliver Messel, and to the long, minimalist elegance of Nicky Gillibrand’s for the current Der Rosenkavalier, directed by Richard Jones.
+In terms of style it represents a tremendous contrast both to the ornate and incredibly elaborate rose from Glyndebourne’s original 1959 Der Rosenkavalier, designed by Oliver Messel, and to the long, minimalist elegance of Nicky Gillibrand’s for the Der Rosenkavalier, directed by Richard Jones in 2014.

 Photo of Danielle de Niese in L’elisir d’amore